-The area of the rectangles in this graph, represent the aggregate national emissions of countries around the world in 2000.
+The area of the rectangles in this graph represent the aggregate national emissions of countries around the world in 2000.
+The height of the rectangles in this graph represent average per capita emissions of countries around the world in 2000.